Universal Translation Services

 Top 15 Tips on Doing Business in Tokyo

 Every country has to make up different rules about foreign nationals.
-Some of them don’t allow foreigners to own businesses, while others tax foreign companies.
-Although taxes are important, and everyone should be willing to pay them, they should not burden startups too much.
-There are a few countries that make simple rules and tax laws for foreigners to motivate people to contribute to their economy.
+Some don’t allow foreigners to own businesses, while others tax foreign companies.
+Although taxes are essential, and everyone should be willing to pay them, they should not burden startups too much.
+A few countries make simple rules and tax laws for foreigners to motivate people to contribute to their economy.
 When the state gives such relaxations, they attract foreign investors.
-Japan is one such country where it is very easy for foreigners to own businesses.
-As long as someone has the right amount of money and a good business plan, they will be able to succeed in Japan.
+Japan is one such country where it is elementary for foreigners to own businesses.
+If someone has the right amount of money and a good business plan, they can succeed in Japan.

 Top 15 Tips on Doing Business in Tokyo:

-Tokyo is not only the capital and the most populous city of Japan; it is also considered the economic center of the country.
+Tokyo is the capital and the most populous city of Japan and the country’s economic center.
 It attracts millions of tourists every day.
 People from all over the country come to Tokyo for work.
-These are some of the reasons why the city is ideal for starting a new company.
-However, if you are coming to Japan from a foreign country, you will need to learn about the native culture.
-You won’t be able to run a company successfully if you are not familiar with the local business culture.
+These are some reasons the city is ideal for starting a new company.
+However, if you come to Japan from a foreign country, you must learn about the native culture.
+You won’t be able to run a company successfully if you are unfamiliar with the local business culture.
 Here are the top 15 tips on doing business in Tokyo:

 japan culture and environment